The Art Law Review: Switzerland

 The year in review

-From the point of view of international law, 2020 saw two important changes in Switzerland.
+From the point of view of international law, no major international conventions were ratified by Switzerland in 2021.
+On the national law level, however, an interesting change occurred.
 In addition, some comments can be made on the issue of deaccessioning from the point of view of Swiss law.

 ii Deaccessioning (in general)

 Deaccessioning can be defined as the final removal outside of a museum's permanent collection of a cultural good that is fully owned by the institution.
 As to the proceeding by which a cultural good is deaccessioned, the terms of the International Council of Museums (ICOM) Code of Ethics for Museums5 and the substantial laws that are binding for a specific museum may be referred to.6 As a general rule, deaccessioning is considered as being the removal of inalienable public property and so, as such, wrong.
 All museums that are wholly state-owned7 or private entities that receive their main funding from the state are committed by law to refrain from deaccessioning; the majority of the museums and their directors are also committed to being members of ICOM and, therefore, to comply with the terms of the ICOM Code of Ethics for Museums.8

 There are numerous reasons for a museum to deaccession part of its collection, including lack of storage room, reduction of operational costs for storage, insurance and restoration, sale of duplications and restricting the scope of the collection.
 Even famous museums fulfil deaccessioning to finance the acquisition of a masterpiece.